what-is-FA.jpg

 What is Friedreich Ataxia?

-• slurred speech and hearing loss.
+• Slurred speech and hearing loss

-• aggressive scoliosis (curvature of the spine)
+• Scoliosis (curvature of the spine)

-• pes cavus (high arches in the feet)
+• Pes cavus (high arches in the feet)

 How does a person get FA?